LinkedInLearning/learning-redux-toolkit-2899256/README.md

 # Learning Redux Toolkit
-This is the repository for the LinkedIn Learning course `Learning Redux Toolkit`.
+This is the repository for the LinkedIn Learning course Learning Redux Toolkit.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Learning Redux Toolkit][lil-thumbnail-url]

+If you’ve ever built a web application in React, you probably encountered a few problems along the way, particularly with state management.
+That’s why the Redux Toolkit can be so helpful—plus, it’s so friendly and easy to use.
+Join software engineer and React expert Ebenezer Don to learn the basics of using Redux Toolkit for state management in React apps.
+Get a step-by-step introduction to creating a Redux store; working with reducers, actions, and slices; and setting up your own web app project using built-in tools and commands.
+Find out how to export each of your components and retrieve data whenever you need it, fetching data with API requests or using hooks directly from the store.
+By the end of this course, you’ll be ready to start accessing and managing fetched data from multiple sources.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.